Noa Cohen: Career

 Cohen modeled for various fashion and cosmetic brands, such as Veet, Jennyunique, Bar Refaeli's hoodies brand, Smashbox Cosmetics (by Estée Lauder), Essence Cosmetics and BananHot.

 She began her media career working for Channel Reshet 13.
 She began acting professionally in 2018, landing her first television role in the sitcom My Sister Skipped A Grade.
 She went on to appear in various Israeli television shows including My Nephew From Hell (2021), Infinity (2022) and 8200 (2024).
 In 2022, she made her film debut in the spy thriller Silent Game.

-In 2024, Cohen was cast as the Virgin Mary in D. J. Caruso's epic Christian biblical film Mary, starring alongside Ido Tako and Sir Anthony Hopkins.
-In what was described by some as an example of antisemitism, there was a flurry of criticism on social media for the casting of a Jewish-Israeli woman, some arguing that, despite Mary being Jewish, the role should have been given to a Palestinian actress.
-Caruso stated, "It was important to us that Mary, along with most of our primary cast, be selected from Israel to ensure authenticity."
+In 2024, Cohen was cast as the Virgin Mary in D. J. Caruso's biblical epic film Mary, starring alongside Ido Tako and Sir Anthony Hopkins.